-As the hole grows, the retracting film collects fluid parcels from upstream of the moving front through inelastic collisions and forms a rim \citep{culick-1960-japplphys, de1996introductory, villermaux2020fragmentation}.
+As the hole grows, the retracting film collects fluid parcels from upstream of the moving front and forms a rim \citep{culick-1960-japplphys, de1996introductory, villermaux2020fragmentation}.
+Essentially, the moving fluid parcels of the retracting tip collide with the fluid parcels upstream of the tip, which were initially at rest.
+The collisions are inelastic as a fraction of the available energy is dissipated by internal viscous fluid friction.
 For the classical and two-phase configurations, this rim entails a top-bottom symmetry, which is lost in the three-phase configuration.
-This is due to the air medium having significantly less inertia (added mass from the properties of the film) than the oil bath, causing the film to dig into the bath and forming a hook-shaped rim (see figures~\ref{fig:two-phaseTemporal}c: i-iii and~\ref{fig:three-phaseTemporal}c: i-iii).
+This is due to the air medium having significantly less inertia (added mass-like effect from the properties of the film) than the oil bath, causing the film to dig into the bath and forming a hook-shaped rim (see figures~\ref{fig:two-phaseTemporal}c: i-iii and~\ref{fig:three-phaseTemporal}c: i-iii).
 Furthermore, the surrounding bath ($s$) engulfs the retracting film in order to feed the precursor film.
 This is a result of the high capillary pressure (high curvature) in the wedge region near the apparent three-phase contact line \citep{sanjay2019droplet, cuttle2021engulfment}, which also aids in the formation of the hook-shaped rim \citep{peschka-2018-scirep}.
 Moreover, for the cases where there is a density contrast between the film and the surroundings, the top-bottom symmetry can break down even for the two-phase configuration due to a flapping instability at very low $\Ohs$, as discussed by \citet{lhuissier-2009-prl, jian_deng_thoraval_2020}.
 Furthermore, as $\Ohs$ increases, the bulbous rim disappears, leading to slender, more elongated retracting films.
 In the two-phase case, the retraction film maintains (top-bottom) symmetry (see figures~\ref{fig:two-phaseTemporal}c:~iii-v), and the dissipation is highest in the viscous boundary layer in the surrounding medium (see figure~\ref{fig:two-phaseTemporal}c; further elaborated upon in \S~\ref{sec:energetics viscous}).